 POSist: How much capital investment is required to open a micro-brewery?
 How do you support them?

-Ishan: If just talk about the brewery, the cost comes up from Rs 50 lakh to Rs 1 Cr.
+Ishan Grover: If just talk about the brewery, the cost comes up from Rs 50 lakh to Rs 1 Cr.
 The staff has to have the brewing knowledge.
 We train the staff and we monitor the whole plant.
-WE give SOPs to make the beer according to the international standards.
+We give SOPs to make the beer according to the international standards.
 We also give them a set of standards which the restaurant has to follow.
 For all of this, we charge a one-time cost.

 POSist: For brewery format, what are the points should be kept in mind when finalising the location?